All Episodes

 Among those that the group wants banned are immigration crisis, immigration epidemic, open borders advocates, anchor babies, and invaders.

-Among the acceptable terms are foreign nationals, unauthorized workers and human rights advocates.
+Among the acceptable terms are foreign nationals, unauthorized workers, and human rights advocates.

-And the again, the Arizona Supreme Court Chief Justice has agreed to enforce these demands of banning the terms illegal and aliens in all of the state's courtrooms in Arizona.
+And again, the Arizona Supreme Court Chief Justice has agreed to enforce these demands of banning the terms illegal and aliens in all of the state's courtrooms in Arizona.

 Illegal cannot be used in court.